JeanCarletta/HeatHack-Sessions/_sources/background-knowledge/heating-for-the-building/avoiding-damp.md

 ::::{grid}
 :::{grid-item}
 :columns: 9
 - **Water ingress.**  Make sure the roof is sound and that the rainwater clearance systems - gutters (called "rhones" in Scotland) and downpipes - are kept in good working order through regular maintenance to clear debris and spot problems.
 With the increased rainfall that comes with climate change, some buildings are already finding that they have to increase the capacity of their rainwater clearance to avoid wetting the walls of their building.
-Wet walls deteriorate and also make the inhabitants miserable because they lose heat much faster than dry ones.
+Wet walls deteriorate and also make the inhabitants miserable because they lose 1/3 more heat than dry ones.
 You may also have water ingress at ground level into basement areas.
 :::
 :::{grid-item}
 :columns: 3